Data Centers in Tijuana

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Tijuana are strategically located to serve the dense cluster of industrial parks and maquiladoras (manufacturing plants).
-This proximity provides low-latency connectivity essential for modern logistics, IoT, and supply chain management.
+Proximity To Key Business Districts Data centers in Tijuana are strategically located to serve the region's dense manufacturing and logistics industries.
+This proximity provides low-latency connectivity essential for modern industrial operations, supply chain management, and cross-border commerce with the major economic hubs of San Diego and Southern California.

-Tax Advantage For Data Centers: Mexico provides tax incentives that can benefit data center operators and their tenants.
-Programs include a specific development bank credit package created to support the financing and construction of new data center facilities.
+Tax Advantage For Data Centers Mexico provides specific financial incentives that can benefit data center operators and their customers.
+A notable program includes a development bank credit package, which helps reduce the capital costs associated with new facility construction and upgrades.

 Natural Disaster Risk

-Tijuana has a medium overall disaster risk profile, with a score of 4.9 out of 10 as of September 2025.
-The risk assessment highlights several key environmental factors relevant to infrastructure planning.
+Tijuana has a moderate overall disaster risk profile, with a score of 4.9 out of 10, as of September 2025.
+The risk assessment highlights that facilities must be engineered to withstand specific regional threats.